-Last week I had the pleasure of getting up close and personal with a microfilm reader.
-I have shared with you in previous posts that as an armchair genealogist, I am the product of internet genealogy.
-Having discovered genealogy via online technology, and having been able to collect the majority of my documents via online databases or through family, I have managed up until now to avoid the ominous microfilm reader.
+Last week, I had the pleasure of getting up close and personal with a microfilm reader.
+I've shared with you in previous posts that as an 'armchair genealogist,' I am the product of internet genealogy.
+Having discovered genealogy via online technology, and having been able to collect a large portion of my documents via online databases or through family, I have managed up until now to avoid the ominous microfilm reader.

-However, I have come to the fork in the road, wait for more records to come online or seek them out via the archives and microfilms.
-I bowed to less advance technology and ordered three microfilms, 2 from the Ontario Archives and, one from Family History Library in Salt Lake City; I was ready to face the challenge head on.
+However, I had approached a fork in the road, I either sit and wait for more records to come online or seek them out via the archives and microfilms.
+I bowed to less advance technology and ordered three microfilms reels, two from the Ontario Archives and, one from Family History Library in Salt Lake City; I was ready to face the challenge head on.

 I headed to my local library to read the microfilm of Ontario Marriages Reel 248 1841-1856.
 I was looking for the marriage certificate of my fourth Great Grandfather James Stapleton and his wife Ellen Phelan.
-My hope was in finding the document it would indicate his parent’s names that would give me another generation and extend my research into Ireland.
+My hope was to find the document which would indicate his parent’s names and give me another generation and extend my research into Ireland.

 My daughter a little bored and home from college for reading week, I invited her along.
 In the back of my mind, I was thinking safety in numbers, or two brains are better than one, but I offered it up as a new learning experience and she took the bait.

 Arriving at the library, they handed me the microfilm and we were left to our own devices.
-I realize most libraries are under-staffed, or maybe they just assumed I knew what I was doing since microfilms have been around for centuries.
-We headed up to the genealogy room, there they sat 5 of them, lined up like military men waiting an impending battle.
+I realize most libraries are under-staffed, or maybe they just assumed I knew what I was doing, they would be wrong.
+We headed up to the genealogy room.
+There they sat, 5 of them, lined up like military men waiting an impending battle.

-At the time, another fellow genealogist was engaging in a a little grumbling with her microfilm reader that refused to advance the film.
-Great I thought, here we go.
+At the time, another fellow genealogist was engaging in a little grumbling with her microfilm reader that refused to advance the film.
+Great, I thought, here we go.